 However, the American Cancer Society states that people with distant breast cancer, which is breast cancer that has metastasized to other areas of the body, including the bones, are

 A 2017 study involving Danish people found that people with breast cancer that has spread to the bones have about a 51% 1-year survival rate.
 This is higher than the 1-year survival rates for other cancers that have spread to the bones, such as metastatic lung or prostate cancer.

 When breast cancer metastasizes, it causes tumor cells to grow and form disruptive structures on the bones.

 Bone remodeling, in which new bone tissue replaces old bone tissue to keep the body strong, is an important process that occurs throughout a person’s life.

 Metastatic cancer in the bones affects the process of bone remodeling.
-The tumors that develop on the bones can be osteolytic, meaning that they reduce bone tissue, or osteoblastic, meaning that they cause an overproduction of bone.
+The tumors that develop on the bones can be either:

 The symptoms of bone metastasis may

 If a person is experiencing symptoms and thinks they might have bone metastasis, they should contact a doctor for a diagnosis.